Gabriella439/slides/nix-derivation/slides.md

 $ configurePhase  # ./configure --prefix=$out
 ...
-checking whether your system is literally a potato
+checking whether your system is a Linux distribution installed on a potato ...
-...

 $ buildPhase  # make